coltron-code/i18n-test/docs/03-ens-faqs/how-does-name-resolution-work.md

 ---
-sidebar_position: 1
-title: Setting Primary Name
-id: Primary Names
+title: How does name resolution work?
+id:  Name resolution explained
 ---

-# How do I set a Primary Name for my wallet?
+# How does name resolution work?

 The Primary record is your _reverse record_ responsible for resolving your wallet address to your ENS name, effectively helping DApps and other services display your ENS name based on your wallet address_._